Volkswagen Golf Mk3: Awards

-Mk3 special editions
+Special editions

 20th Anniversary GTI

-Volkswagen produced a limited quantity of 1000 special-edition 3 and 5 door GTI Anniversary models, celebrating 20 years of the GTI model.
-This had the usual GTI specification but came equipped with special checkered Recaro front sport seats and matching rear seats bearing the GTI logo, red seat belts front and rear, half-chromed and leather golf ball gear knob, red stitched leather steering wheel and handbrake gaiter.
-The release knob on the hand brake was also red and silver instrument dials.
-Floor mats also had red piping along their edges.
-The red theme continued externally with a red striping on the bumpers and red brake calipers.
-The wheels were 16" x 7" split rim BBS RS 722 alloys, visually similar to the 15" that were found on VR6 model.
-Also featured were brushed stainless-steel rear twin tailpipes on the exhaust and smoked front fog and indicator lamps to match the rear lamps.
-3 optional extras were made available: electric sunroof, air conditioning and metallic black paintwork.
-Insurance was based on the standard GTI which made this version a very desirable model.
-The edition was sold in only 6 color schemes and the 1000 number figures that were produced was as follows: 600 8 valve models, 150 16 valve models and 250 TDI models.
-The diesel model was only produced for the European market and was not sold in the UK.
-Unfortunately, many of the models fell into the UK company car and lease market prior to the second-hand market and it believed only a few hundred still survive.
-However, another factor in the rarity of Mark 3 Golfs, unlike the excellent build quality of the Mark 2, at least in the UK, is the very low-quality steel sourced by VW on some occasions, and used across the range, from entry model to VR6.
-According to independent mechanics and parts specialists, and MOT testers, the floor-pan, both door sills, and rear hatch can suffer severe rot and disintegration, and anybody planning to buy one is advised to check for rot, and holes and patches to the floor-pan.
+Volkswagen manufactured a limited run of 1,000 special-edition GTI Anniversary models, available in both 3-door and 5-door configurations, to commemorate the 20th anniversary of the GTI model.

+The models in question featured the standard GTI specifications but included distinctive elements such as checkered Recaro front sport seats and matching rear seats adorned with the GTI logo.
+Notable interior details comprised red seat belts for both front and rear seats, a half-chromed and leather golf ball gear knob, and a steering wheel and handbrake gaiter crafted from red-stitched leather.
+The handbrake's release knob was also finished in red, while the instrument dials were rendered in silver.
+Floor mats were designed with red piping along their edges.

+Externally, the red theme was further emphasized with red striping on the bumpers and red brake calipers.
+The vehicles were equipped with 16" x 7" split rim BBS RS 722 alloy wheels, which bore a resemblance to the 15" wheels found on the VR6 model.
+The exhaust system featured brushed stainless steel rear twin tailpipes, and the front fog and indicator lamps were smoked to harmonize with the rear lamps.

+Three optional extras were available: an electric sunroof, air conditioning, and metallic black paintwork.
+Insurance premiums were set based on the standard GTI, contributing to the desirability of this model.
+Production was limited to six color schemes, with a total output of 1,000 units, comprising 600 8-valve models, 150 16-valve models, and 250 TDI models.
+The diesel variant was exclusively produced for the European market and was not available in the UK.

+Many of these models found their way into the UK company car and lease market before entering the second-hand market, and it is estimated that only a few hundred remain today.
+The rarity of the Mark 3 Golfs can be attributed in part to quality issues associated with the steel used by Volkswagen, which has been reported to lead to significant corrosion in components such as the floor pan, door sills, and rear hatch.
+Independent mechanics and MOT testers recommend thorough inspections for rust, holes, and patches in the floor pan for prospective buyers.

 Otmar Alt

-The Gold Otmar Alt is a limited (1000 cars were built) edition version of the Golf.
-It featured various artworks from the artist Otmar Alt and a fully customized interior with the same graphics.
+The Gold Otmar Alt was a limited edition model, with only 1,000 units produced.
+It showcased various artworks by the artist Otmar Alt and featured a fully customized interior adorned with matching graphics.

 Rabbit

-The Golf 3 Rabbit Edition was exclusive to Austria, and it featured a special rabbit badge.
+The Golf 3 Rabbit Edition was exclusive to Austria and featured a distinctive rabbit badge.

 Cool

-The Golf Cool just featured a "Cool" sticker, like Avenue, and other minor design changes.
+The Golf Cool was marked by a "Cool" sticker, similar to the Avenue edition, and included several minor design modifications.

 CitySTROMer

-The Golf CitySTROMer was an alternative electric powered version of the Golf 3, which also featured colorful graphics on the side panels.
+The Golf CitySTROMer was an alternative electric powered version of the Golf 3, characterized by vibrant graphics displayed on its side panels.

 Highline

-As the name suggests, the Golf Highline was the high end, premium version of the Mk3 Golf, and it shows that with a full leather interior, wood accents and a "Highline" sticker on the trunk.
+As its name implies, the Golf Highline represented the premium, high-end variant of the Mk3 Golf.
+This edition featured a full leather interior, wood accents, and prominently displayed a "Highline" sticker on the trunk.